Brunaldo/docker.github.io/engine/examples/mongodb.md

 ```

 > **Tip:** If you want to run two containers on the same engine, then you will need to map
-the exposed port to two different ports on the host
+the exposed port to two different ports on the host.
+If you have MongoDB installed locally be careful not to map your port to your local installation.
+You can check the port your local connection is listening to via the command mongod.

 ```bash
 # Start two containers and map the ports